2018 December 13 to 17 – Christmas – Open

 This tour starts and ends in New Orleans, Louisiana.

-Visiting New Orleans on this tour requires being able to comfortably walk for a 2-4 hours each day, over mostly flat terrain.
+Visiting New Orleans on this tour requires being able to comfortably walk for 2-4 hours each day, over mostly flat terrain.
 Footing can be uneven (i.e., irregular urban pavement and gravelly garden paths).

 December daytime temperatures in New Orleans average in the mid-60s (F).
 Nighttime temps dip to the mid-40s.
 Northerners may find this very mild and comfortable for the season, requiring warm jackets but perhaps still sporting open-toed shoes.
 Locals, however, might be dressed in parkas and boots to combat the cold weather!